-For our sport club, I’m trying to create a calendar with our schedule to which everyone needs to have access.
-We don’t have Exchange but just a bunch of private POP3, IMAP and Hotmail accounts.
+For our sports club, I’m trying to create a calendar with our schedule to which everyone needs to have access.
+We don’t have Exchange but just a bunch of private POP3, IMAP and Outlook.com and Hotmail accounts.

 Some of us need to have full read/write access but for others read permissions will do.